AI Sentience Scholars

 The program supports early-career researchers investigating questions at the intersection of AI, consciousness, and ethics.
 Through global collaboration and rigorous, empirically grounded inquiry, it builds capacity to critically and responsibly navigate the scientific and societal implications of increasingly capable intelligent systems.

-Emerging Intelligence.
+Emerging intelligence.

-Global Responsibility.
+Global responsibility.

 The AI Sentience Scholars program is a 6-month, part-time, remote research and training program for early-career researchers interested in empirically grounded, interdisciplinary approaches to questions raised by AI sentience.